John Lydon: 2006–2009: Potential Sex Pistols revival

-2009-present: Public Image Limited reformation
+2009–present: Public Image Ltd reformation

 In September 2009, it was announced that PiL would reform, including earlier members Bruce Smith and Lu Edmonds, for a number of Christmas concerts in the UK.
-Lydon financed the reunion using money he earned doing a UK television commercial for Country Life butter.
-Lydon commented "The money that I earned from that has now gone completely — lock stock and barrel — into reforming PiL".
+Lydon financed the reunion using money he earned doing a UK television advertisements for Country Life butter.
+Lydon commented "The money that I earned from that has now gone completely – lock stock and barrel – into reforming PiL".

-In August 2010, Lydon played with Public Image Ltd. in Tel Aviv, Israel despite protests.
+Over the years, Lydon has consistently been a staunchly committed, vocal and active supporter of the state of Israel; in August 2010, Lydon played with Public Image Ltd. in Tel Aviv, Israel despite protests.
 Lydon was criticised for giving a statement to The Independent newspaper, in which he said: "I really resent the presumption that I'm going there to play to right-wing Nazi Jews.
 If Elvis-fucking-Costello wants to pull out of a gig in Israel because he's suddenly got this compassion for Palestinians, then good on him.
 But I have absolutely one rule, right?
 Until I see an Arab country, a Muslim country, with a democracy, I won't understand how anyone can have a problem with how they're treated."

 In October 2013, Lydon clarified in an interview:

 During an April 2013 tour of Australia, Lydon was involved in a television interview for The Project that resulted in a publicised controversy, as he was labelled "a flat out, sexist, misogynist pig" by one of the panellists on the Australian programme.
 The altercation occurred with host Carrie Bickmore, and the description was provided by panellist Andrew Rochford after the interview was prematurely terminated by Bickmore's colleague Dave Hughes.
-Lydon conducted the interview from Brisbane while on PiL's first tour of Australia in twenty years — first announced in December 2012 — during which concerts were held in the capital cities of Sydney and Melbourne.
+Lydon conducted the interview from Brisbane while on PiL's first tour of Australia in twenty years – first announced in December 2012 – during which concerts were held in the capital cities of Sydney and Melbourne.